spgdaman/spgdaman.github.io/README.md

 Follow the link above and clone or download the project.

 ##License information
-The project is open source, and is free to use modify and redistribute.
+The project is open source and is free to use, modify and redistribute.